wisamsalame/BabyS/README.md

-## This branch is about Sign in methods
+## This branch is about Edit the babysitter's details if it's added or deleted